How to Establish A Writing Routine—and make it stick

 The Big Rocks are in contrast to the gravel, which represents all the little things that fill up our lives – email, calls, laundry, less important priorities, and so on.
 If you don’t put the larger rocks in the jar before the gravel, then the gravel consumes the space leaving no room for the Big Rocks, the important priorities.
 When you put in the Big Rocks first, the gravel fills in the space.

-I often forget this lesson, filling my schedule with the minutia--it makes me feel like I’ve done a lot and that I’ve been productive but in actuality, I was counterproductive because I didn’t work on my priorities--for me and you that jeopardizes writing and promotion goals.
+I often forget this lesson, filling my schedule with the minutia–it makes me feel like I’ve done a lot and that I’ve been productive but in actuality, I was counterproductive because I didn’t work on my priorities–for me and you that jeopardizes writing and promotion goals.

 Remember: big rocks come first.
 Then, fill in only the smaller items that support the Big Rocks, the larger objectives.

-4. Create a dedicated workspace.
+1. Create a dedicated workspace.
 I have an established place and time where I can focus on the task at hand.
 I have the tools I need, and even the tools I might need so that I’m not distracted with excuses to go find a pencil, a sweater, a tissue, a drink, or even a pain reliever.

 In this space, my mind knows that this space is for writing work.
 I try to not let other distractions such as games, Hulu, books, etc. enter this space.
 This space is for creativity and thinking and brainstorming.

-During quarantine, I struggled to maintain my writing routine--my writing space became mentally and emotionally contaminated.
-I had to mentally force myself back into keeping my space and time sacred--I had to relearn these tips.
+During quarantine, I struggled to maintain my writing routine–my writing space became mentally and emotionally contaminated.
+I had to mentally force myself back into keeping my space and time sacred–I had to relearn these tips.

-5. Make your goals public.
+1. Make your goals public.
 Share your goals with people you trust, people who have your best interests at heart, and those who will support you.
 Commit to them publicly.
 I have used this method for breaking poor eating habits and establishing good workout habits.

 For example, I have announced to my family and my work colleagues that doughnuts are evil, I say “you might as well shoot lard straight into your veins,” and that public announcement has kept me from eating doughnuts for probably 10 years and still going strong.
 I know it seems extreme but it works for me.
+ATD did a study on accountability and found that you have a 65% chance of completing a goal if you commit to someone.
+And if you have a specific accountability appointment with a person you’ve committed to, you will increase your chance of success by up to 95%.

-6. Be disciplined.
+2. Be disciplined.
 It hurts, it’s hard, it’s a principle of life.
-It’s like starting a new exercise routine--it hurts at first, but over time, it gets easier.
+It’s like starting a new exercise routine–it hurts at first, but over time, it gets easier.
 When it does get easier, up your discipline game.
 Add something that requires even MORE discipline like extend your writing and/or research time, try writing in a cooler room, try dictation while you walk.
 Just keep pushing yourself and keep strengthening that discipline muscle.
+Great leaders always have self-discipline without exception.—John Maxwell

-7. Just write.
+3. Just write.
 Some people use writing prompts or speed writing methods or an outline.
 I like the outline method.
 I jot down the main ideas—oftentimes my main ideas are created as a list, but you can probably tell that from my previous blog posts—and then I go back and fill in.

 Wherever you are in your writing career, these are good habits you don’t ever want to lose.